Writing your first SCU

 3 ae = AE()

-This imports the AE class, creates a new AE instance, ae, then adds a single presentation context to it using the add_requested_context() method.
-All association requests must contain at least one presentation context, and in this case we’ve added one that proposes the use of the verification service.
+This imports the AE class, creates a new AE instance, ae, then adds a single presentation context with an abstract syntax of "1.2.840.10008.1.1" using the add_requested_context() method.
+All association requests must contain at least one presentation context, and in this case we’ve proposed one with the abstract syntax for the verification service.
 We’ll go into presentation contexts and how they’re used to define an association’s services a bit more later on.

 5 assoc = ae.associate("127.0.0.1", 11112)